Early Childhood Development and Learning: Diverse Children and Families (Early Childhood Special Education) for NYS Certified Teachers

 - A statement of purpose (500 – 1,000 words) that addresses the following prompts:

-- Describe your understanding of what it means to be an early interventionist/early childhood special educator and your personal vision for the field of early intervention/early childhood special education
+- Describe your understanding of what it means to be an early interventionist/early childhood special educator and your personal vision for the field of early intervention/early childhood special education.
+How does justice, equity, diversity and inclusion inform your understanding of this?

 - Share your reason for pursuing a career in early intervention/early childhood special education and what led you to this career